jrdalino/aws-blockchain-templates-ethereum-solidity/README.md

 ## Part 7: Interact with the dapp in a browser
 ### 7.1.
 Install and configure MetaMask
+- Install MetaMask in your browser.
+- Once installed, you'll see the MetaMask fox icon next to your address bar.
+- Click Accept to accept the Privacy Notice.
+- Then you'll see the Terms of Use.
+Read them, scrolling to the bottom, and then click Accept there too.
+- Now you'll see the initial MetaMask screen.
+Click Import Existing DEN.
+- In the box marked Wallet Seed, enter the mnemonic that is displayed in Ganache.
+- Now we need to connect MetaMask to the blockchain created by Ganache.
+Click the menu that shows "Main Network" and select Custom RPC.
+- In the box titled "New RPC URL" enter http://127.0.0.1:7545 and click Save.
+- Click the left-pointing arrow next to "Settings" to close out of the page and return to the Accounts page.

 ### 7.2.
 Installing and configuring lite-server

 ## Part 8: Let's run our dapp
-### 8.1.
-Start the local web server:
+- Start the local web server:
 ```
 $ npm run dev
 ```
-The dev server will launch and automatically open a new browser tab containing your dapp.
+- The dev server will launch and automatically open a new browser tab containing your dapp.

-### 8.2.
-To use the dapp, click the Lease button on the property of your choice.
+- To use the dapp, click the Lease button on the property of your choice.

-### 8.3.
-You'll be automatically prompted to approve the transaction by MetaMask.
+- You'll be automatically prompted to approve the transaction by MetaMask.
 Click Submit to approve the transaction.

-### 8.4.
-You'll see the button next to the adopted pet change to say "Success" and become disabled, just as we specified, because the property has now been leased.
+- You'll see the button next to the adopted pet change to say "Success" and become disabled, just as we specified, because the property has now been leased.

 ## Part 9: We're now ready to deploy to AWS
 ### 9.1.
 AWS Blockchain Template Prerequisites